bauman/bsonsearch/README.md

 Many thanks to Christian Hergert and A. Jesse Jiryu Davis from MongoDB Inc for creating and maintaining the minimized matcher code from the mongo-c-driver.

-I've moved the matcher codebase into this repo rather than link to the driver as MongoDB will rightly [no longer update the c matcher](https://jira.mongodb.org/browse/CDRIVER-701?focusedCommentId=1068466&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-1068466).
+I've moved the matcher codebase into this repo rather than link to the driver as MongoDB will rightly [remove the c matcher](https://jira.mongodb.org/browse/CDRIVER-955).

 This repo continues the effort for a minimally functional and complimentary bson matching engine.